tukichen/AB_testing_analysis/README.md

 # Analysis of A/B testing

-Companies often run tens, if not hundreds, of A/B tests at the same time.
+Companies often many A/B tests at the same time.
 In this project, I analyze results from an A/B test and design an algorithm to automate some steps.

 For an e-commerce company with localized versions of the site, Spain-based users have a much higher conversion rate than any other Spanish-speaking country.
 One possible one reason could be translation.
 All Spanish- speaking countries had the same translation of the site which was written by a Spaniard.